 Muscle Strength & Balance Checks

-A speed strength imbalance between two opposing muscle groups may be a limiting factor in the development of speed.
-Muscle balance testing to compare the strength of opposing muscle groups is important to prevent injury and guarantee maximum speed of muscle contraction and relaxation.
+A speed-strength imbalance between two opposing muscle groups may be a limiting factor in speed development.
+Muscle balance testing to compare opposing muscle groups' strength is essential to prevent injury and guarantee maximum muscle contraction and relaxation speed.
 Muscle imbalance can slow you down and result in injury.

 Strength Checks